Essential Spring Property Maintenance Tips

-Huddle is a great service which combines all the household bills into one easy payment, split evenly between all the household members.
-Alternatively keep track of who owes what via a Google spreadsheet or app such as Splitwise which can send out a diplomatic message saying who owes what.
+Huddle is a great service that combines all the household bills into one manageable payment, split evenly between all the household members.
+Alternatively, keep track of who owes what via a Google spreadsheet or app such as Splitwise, which can send out a diplomatic message saying who owes what.

-It might sound boring, but a cleaning rota really does work, and takes away unnecessary stress and hassle.
-If apps are your thing then look into Spotless or Tody.
-If the household can take the approach of cleaning up your own mess, then weekly or monthly cleaning sessions could be enough.
-If not, a ‘little and often’ approach might be needed.
+It might sound boring, but a cleaning rota really does work and takes away unnecessary stress and hassle.
+Are apps your thing?
+Then look into Spotless or Tody.
+In a household that takes the approach of cleaning up your own mess, then weekly or monthly cleaning sessions could be enough.
+Or, a ‘little and often’ approach might be needed.
 An alternative tactic is for everyone to have a designated area that they keep clean, but it can be hard to make this fair.

 If it really becomes a problem, consider hiring a cleaner.
-Costs vary between £8-£12 an hour, which might be well spent when split between all housemates.
+Costs vary between £8-£12 an hour, which might be well spent when splitting between all housemates.

 So remember….
 Just wash up!